josephturrner/CypressDemo/README.md

 ### Landing Page:

-These are the key elements and actions being tested on the landing page of [DemoQA](https://demoqa.com/):
+These are the test cases for the [DemoQA Landing Page](https://demoqa.com/):

 - **Header**:
   - Header exists